 ORGANIZER(S): International Institute of Rural Reconstruction (IIRR)

 The course uses a participatory training approach.
 Short lectures are complemented by group exercises, case study analysis, plenary discussions and field visits to communities.
-The trainers are experienced IIRR professionals and others from organizations that practice engaging communities in climate change actions.
+The trainers are experienced IIRR professionals.